 - AAMA – Testing standards for field testing

 Additionally, experts, when formulating Expert Reports, are required to abide by a minimal set of standards that are defined within E620-04 Standard Practice for Reporting Opinions of Scientific or Technical Experts.
 This practice covers the scope of information to be contained in formal written technical reports which express the opinions of the scientific or technical expert with respect to the study of items that are or may reasonably be expected to be the subject of criminal or civil litigation.

 Pros and Cons of Utilizing an Expert Witness

-It is of the upmost importance, that experts understand their independent role and understand that they are not advocates for the client.
-It is also important for the expert to ensure all opinions are their own and the opinions are not influenced or driven by outside forces.
+It is of the utmost importance that experts understand their independent role and understand that they are not advocates for the client.
+It is also important for the expert to ensure all opinions are their own and the opinions are not influenced by or driven by outside forces.
 Lastly, they must also ensure that the opinions and conclusions are supported by the evidence and facts of the case.

 VERTEX has a unique perspective in dealing with construction and design related issues because of our diverse client base, our scope of services, and the diversity of our experts.